Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/EditGeometriesWithProgrammaticReticleTool/readme.md

 * picking up a hovered element combines selection and pick up, this can be separated into two steps to require selection before pick up.

-* tapping a vertex or mid-vertex selects it and updates the viewpoint to its position, this could be changed to not update the viewpoint or also pick up the element.
+* tapping a vertex or mid-vertex selects it and updates the viewpoint to its position.
+This could be changed to not update the viewpoint or also pick up the element.

 With the hovered and picked up element changed events and the programmatic APIs on the `ProgrammaticReticleTool` a broad range of editing experiences can be implemented.